-Why Sean Spicer Will Never Be Funny, And The Emmy’s Should Have Known Better
+Why Sean Spicer Will Never Be Funny, And The Emmys Should Have Known Better

 — David Stassen (@davidstassen) September 18, 2017

 Perhaps if one day Spicer expressed genuine remorse and apologized for letting his political ambition cloud his moral judgment and patriotic duty, some of us could entertain the idea of allowing him into our good graces.
+(It would be a start, at least.)
 Until then, though, we should not let him become a Cute Thing on TV.
 We should not get excited because he finally got to meet the pope.
-We should not listen to him yammer chummily to Jimmy Kimmel.
+We should not listen to him yammer chummily to Jimmy Kimmel about his wild ride in the White House.
 And we should absolutely not turn his former lies into a joke he gets to own.

 Steve Bannon got a 60 Minutes feature & Sean Spicer got an #Emmys cameo, but Hillary Clinton needs to "shut up & go away"?
 Mmkay.